Lekhayude Maranam Oru Flashback

 Lekhayude Maranam Oru Flashback (lit.
-'The death of Lekha, a flashback') is a 1983 Malayalam-language film by K. G. George.
+'The death of Lekha, a flashback') is a 1983 Malayalam-language film by K. G. George and produced by Innocent.
 The film was controversial because of the protagonist's similarities to the actress Shoba, whose suicide was highly publicized.
 In his biography, even though KG George admits that his inspiration to make the movie was indeed the suicide of Shobha, he says that more importantly it was his long-time dream to make a cinema about 'cinema', which had never been tried before in the Malayalam industry at the time.

 The film was a commercial success.
 Although it did not receive any of the Kerala state Film awards, it garnered widespread critical acclaim and received awards outside Kerala.
 It was screened at several movie festivals namely the International Movie festival under the Indian Panorama division held in Bombay and also at the London Film Festival.

 Plot

 A poor Malayali family reaches Madras to try their luck in the film industry with their daughter Shantamma.
 She slowly starts climbing the ladder of success and becomes popular actress Lekha.
 At the peak of her career she commits suicide by hanging herself.
 The film recounts events that leads to her suicide, including a stint as a prostitute succumbing to the pressure from her parents for the lust of quick money and her unsuccessful love affair with a director.